About us

 ideas [at] thecuratorsdepartment.com

-We acknowledge the Gadigal and Birrabirragal people, the traditional custodians of the land on which we primarily work and Custodians of Country wherever our projects take place.
+We acknowledge the Gadigal and Birrabirragal peoples, the traditional custodians of the land on which we primarily work and Custodians of Country wherever our projects take place.
 We also acknowledge First Nations Custodians of Country throughout Australia and their continuing connection to land, waters, culture and community and pay our respects to Elders past, present and emerging.
 Sovereignty was never ceded